Mahboob-A/Algocode/README.md

     e.
 Memory Limit Exceed
     f.
 Segmentation Fault

-*The Online Judge is a pure docker implementation and no other 3rd party API or service has been used.*
+*The Online Judge used in <a href="https://github.com/Mahboob-A/rcee/">RCE Engine </a> is a pure docker implementation and no other 3rd party API or service has been used.*